Stedi-Demos/concurrency-control-reference-implementation/README.md

 # Stedi Eligibility Check API Concurrency Management

-This repository contains examples demonstrating how to effectively manage concurrency when interacting with Stedi resources, with a particular focus on the Stedi Eligibility Check APIs.
+This repository contains a reference implemenation demonstrating how to effectively manage concurrency when interacting with Stedi resources, with a particular focus on the Stedi [Eligibility API](https://www.stedi.com/docs/api-reference/healthcare/post-healthcare-eligibility).

 ## Overview

-Managing concurrency in API interactions, especially with the Stedi Eligibility Check APIs, presents unique challenges that go beyond simple requests per second (RPS) considerations.
-The complexity arises from the highly variable response times of these APIs, which can range from mere seconds to up to 90 seconds per request.
+Managing concurrency in API interactions, especially with the Stedi [Eligibility API](https://www.stedi.com/docs/api-reference/healthcare/post-healthcare-eligibility), presents unique challenges that go beyond simple requests per second (RPS) considerations.
+The complexity arises from the highly variable response times of these APIs, which can range from milliseconds up to 90 seconds per request due to the speed of processing by various payers at different times.

 This variability in response times means that traditional RPS-based concurrency management strategies may not be sufficient.
 Instead, more sophisticated approaches are needed to ensure efficient use of resources while avoiding overload or rate limiting issues.

+### Illustration of the Problem

+Consider the following scenario:

+Your Stedi account has an allocation of 5 concurrent requests.
+You implement a naive concurrency strategy based on an estimated average response time of 1 second per request by setting your application to make 5 requests per second.
+However, due to the variability in payer response times, if one of the requests takes 5 seconds to complete, your application will continue to send additional requests, exceeding the concurrency limit and causing rate limiting issues.

 ## Concurrency Management Strategy

-In these examples, we use DynamoDB to implement a semaphore-based concurrency control mechanism.
+In this reference implementation, we've use DynamoDB to implement a semaphore-based concurrency control mechanism.
 Here's how it works:

 1. We attempt to obtain a count on a semaphore up to a configurable limit.
 2. If we can't obtain the semaphore, we wait using an exponential backoff strategy with jitter.